ibm-cloud-docs/log-analysis/service-connection.md

 Consider the following limitations:
 * Ingestion endpoints of type `syslog-tcp (syslog-a)` and `syslog-udp (syslog-u)` are not currently supported on the Cloud Service Endpoint (CSE) network.
-* The LogDNA web UI is not currently supported on the CSE network.
+* The LogDNA web UI is not currently supported on the private network.